Montyscripts/Julie-2.0/README.txt

 Step 12: If you like the script and find it useful please do not forget to buy me a beer :)

 	 by donating to my github page.
+Step 13: DO NOT FORGET TO SYNC YOUR WINDOWS SYSTEM CLOCK BY GOING TO WINDOWS SEARCH AND TYPING "TIME"

+         THEN CLICK ON "CHANGE TIME AND DATE" THEN CLICK ON "SYNC" AND YOUR ALL SET

 SIDE NOTE: IF YOUR NOT USING A 1920x1080 DISPLAY PLEASE CHANGE THE X AND Y VAULES "(1128, 972)"